calculang/nested-life-projections-example/README.md

 This [calculang](https://calculang.dev) example is based on [nested.py](https://github.com/actuarialopensource/methodology/blob/main/nested/nested.py), a "minimum reproduceable nested model" by Lewis Fodgen.
 It ties back exactly, but implementations are different.

+It's an example using [modularity, input inference and overriding](https://github.com/calculang/calculang?tab=readme-ov-file#design-principlesfeatures): key technical features in calculang that permit flexibility and reusability in models ♻️

 ## nested.py, using Class Inheritance and Dynamic Inner Projections

 nested.py implements a `Term` base class and `PrudentTerm` and `RealisticTerm` subclasses: extending `Term` modelling logic with prudent assumptions and capital requirement calculations respectively.